-The candidate is focused on teaching memorization or step-by-step procedures where there is little or no attention to assisting students in understanding the concepts or situation.
+The candidate is focused on facts, production, or step-by-step procedures where there is little or no attention to assisting students to interpret art, develop works of art/design, and/or relate art to context.

 - There is a pattern of significant content inaccuracies that will lead to student misunderstandings.
-Content flaws in the plans or instructional materials are significant and systematic, and interfere with student learning - Standards, objectives, learning tasks, and materials are not aligned with each other.
+Content flaws in the plans or instructional materials are significant and systematic, and interfere with student learning. - Standards, objectives, learning tasks, and materials are not aligned with each other.
 There is a pattern of misalignment across two or more lessons.
 If one standard or objective does not align within the learning segment, this level of misalignment is not significant enough for a Level 1.